 How Johnson Investment Counsel invests your money

-As a client of Johnson Investment Counsel, your portfolio will be customized.
+As a client of Johnson Investment Counsel, your portfolio will be customized according to your unique situation.
 The firm will allocate and invest your assets depending on a number of factors, including your financial objectives and information, risk tolerance, time horizon, liquidity needs and other factors.

 Investment strategies and portfolio management are maintained in a team setting at Johnson Investment Counsel, not dependent on a single advisor.
 Advisors follow a bottom-up oriented approach for equity strategies, and take a quantitative approach to company analysis.
 For fixed-income strategies, a combination of macro and micro strategies that focuses on quality yield and appropriate maturities will be used.
 Tax efficiency is not a primary consideration for your portfolio.